-Unperfection by Shreya Manna Teaching myself how to unperfection Reminds me of that time I tried to do A water slide and chickened out only To sheepishly return because The queue I spotted on the other side Was way too long.
+Unperfection by Shreya Manna Image Credit Teaching myself how to unperfection Reminds me of that time I tried to do A water slide and chickened out only To sheepishly return because The queue I spotted on the other side Was way too long.
 And I was hoping To return to earth sometime very soon.
 In… Continue reading Unperfection, A Poem

 The blog hath risen from its slumber!
 As I have had some free time over the Spring Break, I managed to scribble down this poem.
 This is inspired by some of my recent reading: Shakespeare's 'Marriage of True Minds' and Carol Ann Duffy's 'Valentine'.